dijasila/GPAW/doc/documentation/manual.rst

   calculations.
 (See :class:`~gpaw.scf.Eigenstates`.)

 * Only the bands that are occupied with electrons are converged.

-* The maximum change in the magnitude of the vector representing the difference in forces for each atom.
-Setting this to infinity (default) disables this functionality, saving computational time and memory usage.
-  (See :class:`~gpaw.scf.Forces`.)

 The individual criteria can be changed by giving only the specific entry of dictionary e.g. ``convergence={'energy': 0.0001}`` would set